Visitor Activities at The Center for Birds of Prey

 Food and Beverages.
 Personal coolers are not allowed on site.
 Two options are available within one-half mile of the Center.
-Sewee Restaurant serves full course meals and light snacks.
-Deli sandwiches are available at Sewee Outpost.
+Seewee Restaurant serves full course meals and light snacks.
+Deli sandwiches are available at Seewee Outpost.
 The nearby towns of Mt.
 Pleasant and McClellanville offer a wide variety of dining experiences within minutes of the Center.

 Smoking.
 The Center is a non-smoking facility.

 Littering.
 Birds may ingest bits of metal, plastic or other litter they find.
 Please be careful with litter while you are visiting.
 Trash and recycling receptacles are located throughout our site.